 Prioritize tasks one by one according to the Eisenhower Matrix

-Once we have our list of actionable tasks entered in the chosen software tool, then we can evaluate them individually against the urgent and important principles.
+Once we have our list of actionable tasks entered in the chosen software tool, we can evaluate them individually against the urgent and important principles.
 Ultimately, we’ll assign each task to one of the four quadrants.

-When we come across any competing priorities, then we can dig deeper and further prioritize tasks.
+When we come across any competing priorities, we can dig deeper and further prioritize tasks.
 For example, where we have multiple important and urgent tasks, we can compare them with key factors such as:

 - Task due dates

 - Asking people who are stakeholders of the tasks for their opinions (i.e. seek more clarity and align on expectations)